networknt/light-doc/content/en/style/light-rest-4j/_index.md

 draft: false
 reviewed: true
 ---
 Light provides a plugin architecture and dozens of [middleware handlers][] to address cross-cutting concerns in general.
-When you decide to build an API or service, you have to choose from different styles and the corresponding frameworks.
+When you decide to build an API or service, you have to choose from different styles and the corresponding

 Chances are you are building a public Web API and want to follow RESTful style to make sure everyone can understand and consume it.